High Flux Isotope Reactor: Beryllium reflectors

-Uses for the RB* facilities have included production of radioisotopes; High Temperature Gas-Cooled Reactor (HTGR) fuel irradiations; and irradiation of candidate fusion reactor materials.
+Uses for the RB* facilities have included production of radioisotopes; high-temperature gas-cooled reactor irradiations; and irradiation of candidate fusion reactor materials.
 The latter type of experiment requires fast neutron flux.
 A significant fast flux is present in addition to the thermal flux.
 For this application the capsules are placed in a liner containing a thermal neutron poison for spectral-tailoring.
-These experiments are carefully reviewed with respect to their neutron poison content and limited to certain positions to minimize their effect on adjacent neutron scattering beam tubes.

-Small Removable Beryllium Facilities

-In the removable beryllium (RB) near the control region are four small diameter irradiation positions.
+In the RB near the control region are four small diameter irradiation positions.
 These facilities are designated RB-2, RB-4, RB-6, and RB-8.
 The vertical centerline of these facilities is 10.37 in.
 (26.35 cm) from the vertical centerline of the reactor and has an inside diameter of 0.5 in.
 (1.27 cm).
 The small RB positions do not have an aluminum liner like the RB* facilities.
 When not in use, these positions contain beryllium plugs.
 These facilities have been mainly used for producing radioisotopes.
-The neutron poison content limits and the available pressure drop requirements for experiments in these facilities are the same as in the aforementioned RB* facilities.

-Control-Rod Access Plug Facilities
+Control-rod access plug

-In the semipermanent reflector are eight 0.5-in.
+In the semi-permanent reflector are eight 0.5-in.
 (1.27-cm) diameter irradiation positions.
-The semipermanent reflector is made up of eight separate pieces of beryllium, four of which are called control-rod access plugs.
+The semi-permanent reflector is made up of eight separate pieces of beryllium, four of which are called control-rod access plugs.
 Each control-rod access plug contains two unlined irradiation facilities, designated CR-1 through CR-8.
 Each of these facilities accommodates an experiment capsule similar to those used in the small removable beryllium facilities.
 The vertical centerlines of all control-rod access plug irradiation facilities are located 12.68 in.
 (32.2 cm) from the vertical centerline of the reactor.
 Only non-instrumented experiments can be irradiated in these facilities.
 When not in use, these facilities contain beryllium plugs.
 A pressure drop of 10 psi (6.89×104 Pa) at full system flow is available to give primary system coolant flow for cooling experiments.